 to translate between Turkish Latin and Ottoman, but there are two problems here:

-1. There is no Ottoman morphological analyzer and although grammatically Turkish, surface level forms should be translated.
-Even Turkish Latin ones are relatively recent.
+1. There is no Ottoman morphological analyzer, and although grammatically Turkish, surface-level forms should be translated.
+Even morphological analyzers for Turkish in the Latin alphabet are relatively recent.

-2. Translating the output of a Turkish Latin morphological analyzer to Ottoman seems a work more than writing a translation method itself.
+2. Translating the output of a Turkish Latin morphological analyzer to Ottoman seems like more work than writing a translation method itself.

 kelime<N><pl>